SAP-archive/helm-broker/docs/04-create-addons.md

 type: Details
 ---

-Addons which the Helm Broker uses must have a specific structure and they must be stored in a repository of a specific [format](https://github.com/kyma-project/helm-broker/blob/master/docs/07-create-addons-repo.md).
+Addons that Helm Broker uses must have a specific structure and they must be stored in a repository of a specific [format](./07-create-addons-repo.md).
 These are all possible files that you can include in your addons:

 ```text
 sample-addon/